 Video technology will certainly have an important part to play here, through functions such as showing a short video and following it up with a question.
 But it's also worth thinking about how you can be more innovative and potentially turn the remote element of the process to your advantage by embracing cutting-edge tools and assessment methods.

-We help our clients add a new dimension to their candidate evaluations with systems like Pymetrics, which uses behavioral science, psychometrics, gamification and AI to match talent to opportunities.
+We help our clients add a new dimension to their candidate evaluations with systems like Pymetrics, which uses behavioural science, psychometrics, gamification and AI to match talent to opportunities.
 A key part of the Pymetrics approach is to go beyond resumes and build a more nuanced picture of people's capabilities and the sort of roles that are right for them.
-This can lead to positive outcomes for jobseekers and employers alike.
+This can lead to positive outcomes for job seekers and employers alike.

 AI and automation